PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Definitions
   Definitions are declarations that are sufficient to use the entity identified by the name.

+Dereferencing
+  Returning the value of the object associated with a pointer - accomplished by prefixing `*` to the pointer's identifier in an expression.

 Directive
   Also known as preprocessor directives - instructions that are processed before compilation of the C++ code begins.
 Directives start with `#` and must lie at the top of the document.
 Used for including files, such as libraries, and defining {term}`macros`, and conditional compilation.